nicklockwood/layout/README.md

 Static XML is all very well, but most app content is dynamic.
 Strings, images, and even layouts themselves need to change at runtime based on user-generated content, the current locale, etc.

-`LayoutNode` provides two mechanisms for passing dynamic data, which can then be referenced inside your layout expressions: *constants* and *state*.
+`LayoutNode` provides two mechanisms for passing dynamic data to the layout, which can then be referenced inside your expressions: *constants* and *state*.

 Constants - as the name implies - are values that remain constant for the lifetime of the `LayoutNode`.
 These values don't need to be constant for the lifetime of the *app*, but changing them means re-creating the `LayoutNode` and its associated view hierarchy from scratch.
 The constants dictionary is passed into the `LayoutNode` initializer, and can be referenced by any expression in that node or any of its children.